A Simple Favor (film): Plot

-Meanwhile, while Stephanie is away on these investigative trips, Emily surprises Sean by reappearing, and tells him that she plans to collect the insurance money and leave the country.
-Stephanie later contrives to meet with Emily, who explains that she and her sister indeed started the fire to kill their abusive father.
+While Stephanie is away on her investigative trips, Emily surprises Sean by reappearing, telling him that she has returned for the insurance money and is leaving the country.
+Stephanie later contrives to meet with Emily, who confirms the story.

-The sisters fled separately with a plan to reunite later, but Faith didn't turn up as agreed.
-Emily then built a career and family but then Faith reappeared 14 years later.
-Now an alcoholic and heroin addict, Faith threatened to turn them both in to the authorities by confessing the patricide unless paid a million dollars by Emily.
-After assenting to the demand, Emily drowned Faith in the lake (as revealed to the movie audience), but Emily tells Stephanie that Faith committed suicide and that Sean planned the insurance scam.
+The sisters fled separately with a plan to reunite later.
+Faith did not turn up as agreed, but reappeared 14 years later.
+An alcoholic and heroin addict, she threatened to turn them both in to the authorities by confessing the patricide unless Emily paid her $1 million.
+Pretending to agree to the demand, Emily staged her own death by drowning Faith in the lake.

-Emily and Stephanie are both angered by Sean's relationship with the other and decide to frame Sean.
+Emily and Stephanie are both angered by Sean's relationship with the other, so Emily convinces Stephanie to frame Sean for Faith's death.
 He is arrested and released on bail.
 Stephanie has a change of heart and stages an argument with Sean in front of Emily in order to incriminate her while police-planted microphones are recording the meeting.
 Stephanie fakes shooting Sean.

-Emily, having predicted their ruse and disabled the microphones, confesses her crimes while holding the pair at gunpoint, saying that she will stage their murder-suicide.
-Shooting Sean in the shoulder, she turns the gun on Stephanie, who reveals that a hidden camera is livestreaming the entire event on her vlog.
-Emily attempts to escape, only to be hit by a car driven by Stephanie's friend Darren.
-She is arrested immediately after.
+Emily, having predicted their ruse and disabled the microphones, confesses her crimes while holding the pair at gunpoint, saying that she will stage their murder–suicide.
+She shoots Sean in the shoulder and turns the gun on Stephanie, who reveals a hidden camera on her sweater button which is live-streaming the event on her vlog.
+Emily attempts to escape, then turns around outside the house and points her gun at Stephanie.
+Darren, a parent of one of the school students, injures Emily with his car, then the police arrive and arrest her.

-Closing text says that Emily was sentenced to 20 years in prison, Sean's second novel was a bestseller and he became a successful professor at Berkeley, and Stephanie is said to be dating another man and that her vlog has a million followers and is being developed as a TV show and also that she is a part-time private detective.
-In a mid-credits scene, Emily is seen winning a basketball game in prison.
+In the epilogue, it is revealed that Emily has been sentenced to 20 years in prison for the double murder of her father and sister.
+Sean has become a successful professor at Berkeley, where he currently lives with his son.
+Stephanie's vlog has garnered one million followers; her knack for solving crimes has made her a part-time private detective who has helped successfully solve thirty cold cases.